Tony Hart: Career

 After being demobilised, Hart decided to become a professional artist and studied at Maidstone College of Art, which later became Kent Institute of Art & Design (and is now the Maidstone campus of the University for the Creative Arts).
 He graduated in 1950 and, after working as a display artist in a London store, became a freelance artist.

 Hart's break into broadcast television came in 1952, after his brother persuaded him to attend a party where he met a BBC children's television producer.
 After an interview in which Hart drew a fish on a napkin while the producer was looking for paper, Hart became resident artist on the Saturday Special programme.
 Subsequent television shows included Playbox (1954–59), Tich and Quackers (1963-), Vision On (1964–76), Take Hart (1977–83), Hartbeat (1984–93), Artbox Bunch (1995–96) and Smart Hart (1999–2000).
 From the 1970s, he often appeared alongside the animated Plasticine stop-motion character Morph, created by Peter Lord of Aardman Animations.

 Hart was a regular face on the BBC children's programme Blue Peter in the 1950s and presented a number of programmes in 1959.
 Richard Marson's book Blue Peter: Inside the Archives lists Hart as a presenter in November 1959 but he is not officially listed as a host.
 As well as demonstrating small-scale projects (the type that viewers might be able to do) Hart also created large-scale artworks on the television studio floor, and even used beaches and other open spaces as 'canvases'.

 A regular feature of Hart's programmes was The Gallery, which displayed artworks (paintings, drawings and collages) sent in by young viewers.
 One of the pieces of easy-listening vibraphone music accompanying this feature—"Left Bank Two", composed by Wayne Hill and performed by The Noveltones—has passed into British TV theme lore.
 This was first introduced in the show Vision On.

 Hart also created the original design for the Blue Peter badge, also used as the programme's logo.
-He originally asked for his fee to be paid as a royalty of 1d (one pre-decimalisation penny) for each badge made, but was offered a flat fee of £100 (equivalent to around £3,061.58 at January 2020 rates).
+He originally asked for his fee to be paid as a royalty of 1d (one pre-decimalisation penny) for each badge made, but was offered a flat fee of £100 (equivalent to £3,061.58 at January 2020 rates).
 The badges are famous throughout the United Kingdom and have been coveted by successive generations of Blue Peter viewers.
 The ink and watercolour galleon, believed to be the inspiration for the Blue Peter logo and badge, was originally drawn by Hart for "Hooray for Humpty-Dumpty" on Saturday Special, in 1952.

 Hart received two BAFTA awards.
 His first, for Best Children's Educational Programme, came in 1984 for Take Hart, and he was given a Lifetime Achievement Award in 1998.
 He retired from regular TV work in 2001.

 Personal life

 Hart met his wife, Jean Skingle, while working in television; they married in 1953.
 They were married for fifty years until she died in 2003.
-They had a daughter, Carolyn, and two grandchildren.
+They had a daughter together.